Eziknmad/holbertonschool-shell/basics/README.md

 17- The 16-clean_emacs create a script that deletes all files in the current working directory that end with the character ~.

+18- The 17-tree file create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.